|

 1873

-Raleigh Bucket Company receives charter from General Assembly.
-Incorporators are
+Raleigh Bucket Company received charter from General Assembly.

 - A. L. Gorham [sic]